eluv-io/elv-client-js/DEV_README.md

 to do anything outlined in the [documentation](https://docs.ethers.io/ethers.js/html/api-wallet.html) - namely, signing transactions.

-This wallet can be used in conjunction with the ethers.js library, or even another ethereum library like web3 (by extracting the private key), to deploy contracts, sign transactions and perform other functions not explicitly supported in the ElvClient.
+This signer can be used in conjunction with the ethers.js library, or even another ethereum library like web3 (by extracting the private key), to deploy contracts, sign transactions and perform other functions not explicitly supported in the ElvClient.